heroseh/hcc/docs/intrinsics.md

 ### `HCC_DISPATCH_GROUP`
 `HCC_DISPATCH_GROUP` has the lifetime and scope of your dispatch group and shared between all waves executing the dispatch group.
 However it cannot be initialized and memory is uninitialized, so careful!

+## bool

+C's builtin `bool` data type aka `_Bool` is implemented as an `int` by default since byte sized type support is optional.
+To have compatibility with CPU code, avoid putting `bool`s in `struct`s and just use them within as function return, parameters and variables.

 ## 8bit, 16bit, 64bit integer & float support